Allison Feaster

-She was a first-round WNBA draft pick, and Feaster played in the Women's National Basketball Association from 1998 through 2008 for the Los Angeles Sparks, Charlotte Sting, and Indiana Fever.
-She played professionally in Europe from 1998 through 2016 for teams in Portugal, France, Italy, and Spain.
+Allison Sharlene Feaster-Strong (born February 11, 1976) is a retired American professional basketball player.
+Feaster played in the Women's National Basketball Association from 1998 through 2008, for the Los Angeles Sparks, Charlotte Sting, and Indiana Fever.
+She played professionally in Europe from 1998 through 2016 for teams in Portugal, France, Spain, and Italy.
 She retired from professional basketball on August 8, 2016.